 - Phase 3 will utilise the findings from phases 1 and 2 to explore the linkages between digitalisation/datafication, in/formality, visibility to states of economic activity, expansion of the tax base, for increased need for social investment and protection.
 In addition, “e-formality policies” will be analysed to assess governments’ policy measures on the application of new technologies for the transition to formality as informal businesses come online and the informalising of small firms and self-employed as work moved online.

 The project is overseen by an advisory panel of eminent economists in the regions.
 The role of the panel is to provide high-level guidance on project framing, contemporary public policy debates, and integration of research results within and across regions.

 RIA: Alison Gillwald, Mundia Kabinga, Naila Govan-Vassen, Shamira Ahmed, Tapiwa Chinembiri and Onkokame Mothobi

 LIRNEAsia: Helani Galpaya, Gayani Hurulle, Tharaka Amarasinghe, Isuru Samaratunga, Ayesha Zainudeen and Nilusha Kapugama

 IEP: Roxana Barrantes, Aileen Agüero and Diego Aguilar

 Advisory Panel Members

-Dr Indrajit Coomaraswamy (Independent economist and Former Governor of the Central Bank of Sri Lanka), Professor Mushtaq Khan (SOAS), Professor Julian May (Centre of Excellence in Food Security), Dr Partha Mukhopadhyay (Centre for Policy Research – Delhi) and Ms Carolina Trivelli ( Instituto de Estudios Peruanos (IEP)).
+Dr. Indrajit Coomaraswamy (Independent economist and former governor of the Central Bank of Sri Lanka), Prof. Mushtaq Khan (SOAS), Prof. Julian May (DSI-NRF Centre of Excellence in Food Security), Dr. Partha Mukhopadhyay (Centre for Policy Research – Delhi), and Ms Carolina Trivelli (Instituto de Estudios Peruanos (IEP).